matter-labs/zksync-data-dump/data/README.md

 > **Note:** Similarly to transactions, transaction receipt data should be sorted by the `blockNumber` and `transactionIndex` attributes to maintain the correct order of transactions on the blockchain.

-We list the attributes of the transactions receipts data in the ZKsync dataset below:
+We list the attributes of the transactions receipts data in the ZKsync data set below:

 | Attribute              | Type  | Description                                                                   |